sto0pkid/DimensionalAnalysis/README.md

 Currently requires SymPy and Jupyter but in the future these should be optional dependencies or even something entirely separate.

+There are other Python packages for dimensional analysis out there this is project is mainly just for the learning experience unless it turns out to be useful.

 ## TODO:
 * fine-grained expression manipulation (probably w/ SymPy)
 * quantity conversions (minutes to seconds, etc..), 1 minute + 30 seconds